 Future college grads should sign up for an account on FastWeb.
 This website is essentially a search engine for smaller scholarships and related sweepstakes.
 Sign-up is quick and easy, then the site matches scholarships to your interest/demographic.
 You’ll find a short summary of the scholarship, then links to the site for the actual application.
 Scholarships range from $500 to $30,000.
-Scholarships include the $1000 You Deserve It Scholarship, $2,500 AAUW Return to Learning Scholarships and, at least in election years, Do Something’s $3000 Run a Voter Registration Booth Contest.
+Scholarships include the $1,000 You Deserve It Scholarship, $2,500 AAUW Return to Learning Scholarships and, at least in election years, Do Something’s Run a Voter Registration Booth Contest.

 Strategy: Because of this website, I never had to pay out of pocket for my books.
 When applying for scholarships, I always shot for the low-hanging fruit.
 Smaller scholarships are likely to have more winners and less competition.
 I leaned toward essay contests, but there are a number of ways to apply for scholarships including video submissions, simple applications for lottery and even social media projects.